How Iveda’s Sentir® Platform Provides a ‘True Cloud’ Experience

 Iveda started its grand vision of providing video surveillance services on a mass scale, by utilizing off-the shelf software and hardware and building a cloud infrastructure hosted at data centers.
 To test the technology and the monthly recurring revenue model, Iveda amassed customers through direct sales.
 The customers paid a flat monthly fee for access to cloud video surveillance hosting and real-time remote surveillance services.

-Through ongoing research and development efforts, Iveda has evolved into an enabler of cloud video surveillance platform (Sentir®).
-Today, instead of using a direct sales model, Iveda offers Sentir to worldwide telecommunications companies (telcos), carriers, Internet Service Providers (ISPs), data centers, and cable companies.
+Through ongoing research and development efforts, Iveda has evolved into an enabler of cloud video surveillance services, utilizing (Sentir®), its cloud video surveillance and data management platform.
+Today, Iveda offers Sentir to worldwide telecommunications companies (telcos), carriers, Internet Service Providers (ISPs), data centers, cable companies, and security integrators.
 These companies in turn bundle the video surveillance service with their other offerings.
 End users are provided with a license to use Sentir applications on a per device basis through a monthly subscription.
-Iveda benefits by making it easier to rapidly increase adoption of Sentir while providing partners with a platform that can enhance their service, increase revenue per user (RPU), and promote customer loyalty.
+Iveda benefits by making it easier to rapidly increase adoption of Sentir while providing partners with a platform that can enhance their service, increase average revenue per user (ARPU), and promote customer loyalty.

 What is Cloud Computing?

 First, it is important to define cloud computing.
 Cloud computing is the delivery of on-demand hosted services to end users over the Internet.
-An example is an application running on a remote server instead ofon a local computer, wherein the user accesses it via the Internet, similar to accessing your bank account online.
+An example is an application running on a remote server instead ofon a local computer, wherein the user accesses it via the Internet, similar to accessing your bank account online or accessing your customer database from salesforce.com.
 Resources are shared by many users, which typically pay for a monthly fee for the service.

 The security industry, or more so some of the players who have labeled their companies as “cloud video surveillance providers,” have adopted the name ‘cloud’ without fully understanding or adhering to the definition of cloud computing.
 In the last year or so, ‘cloud’ has become a buzzword, used very loosely – basically any camera accessible via the Internet.
 Video Surveillance as a Service (VSaaS) is cloud computing at its best – cloud video surveillance services delivered by a service provider to many users.
 Surveillance cameras that can be accessible via the Internet is not cloud computing.